MarcvanHouten/Azure-Disaster-Recovery-in-a-single-region/README.md

 The failback script is using the ASR REST API because there is a bug (July 2020) in the Powershell to configure the failback availability zone correctly.

+Work in progress:
+* The failback of the reverse replicated VM is not included but the code can be copied from the replication script
+* You have to put the right information manually in the body of the API call script.
+Working on this currently

 ![Picture of test setup](/images/ASR_zone_to_zone.png)